Nilpotentizers and the Nilpotent Graphs: Structural Insights into Lie Superalgebras: The nilpotentizer of a Lie superalgebra

 Denote by $\mathrm{Der}L$ the derivation algebra of $L$.
 Let $x\in L$, put

 We say that $y$ is an \emph{Engel element} of $L$ if $y\in E_{L}(x)$ for all $x\in L$.
 Let $E(L)$ be the set of all Engel elements of $L$.
 Obviously, $E_{L}(x)$ and $E(L)$ are subspaces of $L$.

-Below is a recap of the Uniqueness Theorem for Analytic Functions.
+We recall the the Uniqueness Theorem for Analytic Functions.
 Let $\mathbb{C}$ be the field of complex numbers, and let $V$ be a finite dimensional vector space over $\mathbb{C}$.
 Consider an analytic function $f$ defined by the power series

 which converges in some neighborhood of $t=0$.
 If $f(t)$ vanishes on a subset of $\mathbb{C}$ that has a limit point, then $a_k = 0$ for all $k$.